 Columns of separate colors:

 Braided as in the first pattern in the videos.

 Stop all linking for exactly 7 braiding cycles.
 (A cycle is one left and one right loop transfer—one repeat of all the braiding motions.)

 It will take 7 braiding cycles for the dark colors to return to the A and B fingers and the bicolor loops to return to the Left C and D, and Right C fingers.
 At that point, return to linking at both color-boundaries.

 Cool colors and warm colors will now be in opposite arrangement, so will line up on opposite sides of the braid.
-If you don’t want the cool and warm colors to switch sides in the braid, keep doing the no-linking sections of braiding for 14 cycles instead of 7.
-The loops will then be back in their exact original positions, even the shanks of the bicolor loops.
+If you don’t want the cool and warm colors to switch sides in the braid, keep doing the no-linking section for 14 cycles instead of 7.
+That will bring the loops back to their exact original positions, including the shanks of the bicolor loops.
 The zig-zag interruption sections will be twice as long.